I let my dog outside and heard quite the commotion coming from next door.

-I walked over to my neighbor’s backyard and found her hosing down her golden retriever Ansel and spewing some choice words.
+I walked over to my neighbor’s backyard and found her hosing down her Golden Retriever, Ansel, and spewing some choice words.

-As I got closer, the reason was apparent: a strong skunk odor was wafting in the wind.
-“My dog got skunked!
-What should I do?” she exclaimed.
-I calmed her down and headed inside to look for supplies.
+As I got closer, the reason was apparent: A strong skunk odor wafted toward me.
+“My dog got skunked!” the neighbor exclaimed.
+“What should I do?”
+I calmed her down and went to find supplies.

 - ¼ cup baking soda

 - 1–2 teaspoons liquid soap (Dawn is recommended for its grease-cutting properties)

 Prepare an open container for the mixture — never use a closed container or store the solution, as there is a strong possibility of explosion.
 Hold off on making it until you’re ready to apply it to the fur.

 - Don’t wait.
 The longer the skunk spray stays on, the more time it has to dry and seep further in.